AkerBP/deos-cognite-functions-template/README.md

 # Template for deployment of Cognite Functions for time series calculations
 ## Introduction
+For a concise guide for deployment of Cognite Functions, see [Cognite-Function-Demonstration](https://github.com/Aker-BP-OpsHub/Cognite-Function-Demonstration).

 This project provides a template for using Cognite Functions as a tool for transforming and deploying time series to Cognite Data Fusion (CDF).
 The framework generalizes to arbitrary calculations of single or multiple time series.
-The idea is to automate and streamline the process of running semi-advanced calculations on time series, and mapping the potential of using our workflow with Cognite Functions for enhanced time series analysis.
-For a concise guide for deployment of Cognite Functions, see [Cognite-Function-Demonstration](https://github.com/Aker-BP-OpsHub/Cognite-Function-Demonstration).
+The idea is to automate and streamline the process of running semi-advanced calculations on time series.
+Cognite Charts already provides a user-friendly interface for performing basic calculations of time series.
+More advanced calculations are supported by importing functionality from [Cognite’s Industrial Data Science Library](https://indsl.docs.cognite.com/).
+However, the Cognite Functions template in this project is even more versatile in the sense that you can import any data science model or algorithm available in the open-source Python library, providing endless possibilities for calculations.

 We demonstrate the framework by transforming a time series of fluid volume percentage to a new time series of daily average drainage rate from the tanks.
 The new time series is frequently and automatically updated by letting the Cognite Function run on a prescribed schedule.
 The setup also facilitates backfilling for quality assurance of the new signal.
 The new time series will be published as a new dataset in the Cognite Fusion Prod tenant and deployed in Grafana dashboards for quick analysis by the end-user.